 Once the bread is shaped, let is again rise, this time for half an hour.
 Preheat the oven to 220 °C/425 °F. Bake the bread for 20 to 25 minutes.

 What is it.
-Sourdough is a mixture of lukewarm water and flour (wheat or rye), in which ‘wild’ yeast cultures grow.
+Sourdough is a mixture of lukewarm water and flour (wheat or rye), in which ‘wild’ yeast cultures grow (single-celled micro-organisms that belong to fungi – the other groups being moulds and mushrooms).
 The mixture (water to flour 1:1 to 2:1) must stand for a couple of days at room temperature.
-The bacteries in the mixture will multiply and cause the caracteristic sour smell.
+The yeast cells in the mixture will multiply and cause the caracteristic sour smell.
 These days often ‘tame’ yeast is also added to the breaddough to help the rising along.

 How to make your own sourdough.
 When you want to make your own dough you have a small problem: how do you catch wild yeast?